 Tech solutions within the healthcare industry often don’t need to reach the most users to make a meaningful impact.
 They just need to make lives better.
-Smaller audiences don’t necessarily mean smaller profits for those that invest in healthcare technology — it just means the rules for navigating it can be different than the usual startup playbook.
+Smaller audiences don’t necessarily mean smaller profits for those who invest in healthcare technology.
+But this reality does mean the rules for navigating healthcare tech can be different than what's in the usual startup playbook.

-Health tech solutions tend to take longer to come to fruition than other industries, for example.
-Due to the red tape and regulations in the medical world, it can be a tricky channel to navigate information technology and digital upgrades.
-Still, most healthcare companies are working toward digital solutions to streamline their customers' varied pain points.
+Health tech solutions tend to take longer to come to fruition than those in other industries, for example.
+The “move fast and break things” attitude adopted in much of information technology doesn’t work given the red tape and regulations in the medical world.
+Still, most healthcare companies are working toward digital solutions to streamline the varied pain points their customers have.

-We spoke with Dr. Kate Wolin, cofounder of Coeus Health, about how the same strategies for building a new food delivery app won’t always work in building healthcare solutions.
-Coeus seeks to scale digital health solutions — going from scientific research to consumers.
-To do it, Dr. Wolin straddles health and tech industry standards as a behavioral scientist and tech entrepreneur, allowing her to see the similarities and differences.
+We spoke with Dr. Kate Wolin, cofounder of Coeus Health, about how the same strategies for building a new food delivery app won’t always work to build healthcare solutions.
+Coeus seeks to make digital health solutions scale — going from scientific research to consumers.
+To do this work, Dr. Wolin straddles health and tech industry standards as a behavioral scientist and tech entrepreneur, allowing her to see the similarities and differences between the two disciplines.

 The process of building an MVP, or minimum viable product, is crucial for seeing how your tech solution will work.
-You build on it if it works well enough to earn users in the real world.
+If it works well enough to earn users in the real world, then you build on it.
 That way, there are no sunk costs — you just roll out features as time and financial and human resources permit.

 In healthcare, that doesn’t always work.
-For example, the definition of “minimum” can be very different.
-Maybe your minimum viable product is full-featured but built quickly on the back of an existing system.
-Or maybe you manually give users feedback instead of running a robust artificial intelligence backend, making it impossible to scale.
+The definition of “minimum,” for example, can be very different.
+Maybe your minimum viable product is full-featured, but built quickly on the back of an existing system.
+Or maybe you manually give users feedback instead of running a robust artificial intelligence back end, making it impossible to scale.
 If you end up scrapping your MVP because it can’t grow with your company, don’t think of it as losing money.
-That money went to gaining insights into the scalable solution.
+That money went to gaining insights that will inform the scalable solution.

 Sometimes, building the perfect software right from the beginning isn’t a realistic goal.
 Developing a usable prototype can be enough to attract users and/or prospective investors, which can land you the resources to develop the project to the level you want.

-Audience size for health tech solutions doesn’t matter as much as the impact
+Audience size for health tech solutions doesn’t matter as much as impact

-One size does not fit all for healthcare solutions, but one app can greatly impact a small portion of the population.
+In other words, one size does not fit all for healthcare solutions, but one app can make a huge impact on a small portion of the population.
 Your team may not net returns across a wide audience, but you can get a higher per-user return from making an essential product.

 Healthcare tech funding must move from home runs to base hits

 Software can transform people’s lives without earning a giant return on investment.
 That doesn’t mean VCs can’t cash out once new health tech solutions are adopted.
-It just means you need to know what the market needs and what companies are serving what audiences.
+It just means you need to know what the market needs and which companies are serving which audiences.

 “With VCs, you have 10 companies and nine can be failures as long as one gets a massive return.
 That means they’re only investing in ideas that have the potential to be billion-dollar businesses,” says Dr. Wolin.
 “The thing is, that to me is the equivalent of saying ‘I’m only going to assign sluggers to my baseball team.’
 It negates the value of someone who’s really good at getting on base.”